dan1elt0m/pyspark-cbor/README.md

    - LongType: `9223372036854775807`

 - In DecimalType, the precision is limited to 38 digits. infinity and NaN are not supported and will be converted to `null`.
-- Not sure if I implemented the `CBOR TAGS` and other special types correctly.
-Might or might not work as expected.

-- Let me know if you find any issues.

 ### TODOs
-- Add more tests
 - Add StreamReader
 - Add Writer
 - Add StreamWriter